 - You didn’t otherwise authorize the credit inquiry

 If you did apply for a credit account or authorize a hard inquiry, you can’t remove it from your reports.
 It remains on your credit reports as part of an accurate representation of your credit history.
-It should fall off your reports after about two years.
+If that’s the case, it should fall off your reports after about two years.

 Some inquiries may seem suspicious: You might not recognize the name of the company that made the inquiry, or there may be more inquiries than you expect.
 But those situations don’t necessarily indicate a mistake or fraud.